mengelhard/mmci_applied_ds/quizzes/block2.md

 ### Discussion Questions

-From the previous block, but not yet discussed:

-1. Chen and Asch say that algorithm performance should be compared to "real-world standards of care" rather than "an idealized and unrealizable standard of perfection".
-Yet in practice, we're often less willing to tolerate errors made by technology than those made by humans.
-What benchmark should a machine learning model exceed before it's used in clinical decision-making, e.g. performance of the average expert, the best expert, or something else?

-New discussion questions:

-2. Is the comparison to dermatologists (in *Esteva et al.*) a fair and/or meaningful one?
+1. Is the comparison to dermatologists (in *Esteva et al.*) a fair and/or meaningful one?
 Supposing that convolutional neural networks are indeed better than human experts at classifying skin lesions, how disruptive will this be to the practice of dermatology?
-3. What are the barriers to clinical adoption of the technologies presented in this block (e.g. skin lesion classification, colon polyp detection, diabetic retinopathy detection, ultrasound segmentation)?
+2. What are the barriers to clinical adoption of the technologies presented in this block (e.g. skin lesion classification, colon polyp detection, diabetic retinopathy detection, ultrasound segmentation)?
 Who will be — or should be — the "early adopters" of deep learning based diagnostics?